 Hello, I will be glad to share with you a few interesting tools that I use in QA work to make developer’s life a little bit more difficult.

-As we all know developer’s life is hard.
-But we have QA to make it harder.
+As we all know, a developer’s life is hard.
+However, QA exists to make it even harder.
 We try to find problems or break something that developer has created.
-Let me tell you about tools that help me with it in manual web application testing.
+Let me introduce you to the tools that assist me in manual web application testing.

-To start with, the browser is the main tool which WEB QA uses for his work.
+To start with, the browser is the main tool that a WEB QA uses for their work.

 As you have already understood, the main tool when it comes to torturing tasks is GC.
 Let me tell you in details about plugins and valuable things for QA work:

-Very simple plugin – that shows you time of page load with all details.
+A very simple plugin that shows you the page load time with all details.

 It will help you to find broken links.
 It is a little bit slow but it can crawl through your web page and look for broken links.